Supervised by Jenny Wang, LPC-S

-Blake was born in Plano, Texas and has lived in the Dallas area most of his life.
+Blake Danner was born in Plano, Texas and has lived in the Dallas area most of his life.
 Since his mom was diagnosed with primary progressive multiple sclerosis shortly after he was born, he very quickly came to be in a caregiving role for her alongside his dad.
 Combined with the many, formative ministry experiences he had in college, he has long felt a strong pull toward caring for others in a deep, individualized way.
 After graduating from Southern Methodist University with bachelor’s degrees in psychology and religious studies, Blake worked at a campus ministry at Louisiana Tech for a year to explore a call to ministry.
 He further pursued this passion by returning to SMU and obtaining a Master of Divinity at Perkins School of Theology.
 For several years, he worked in pastoral care settings through hospital chaplaincy and at a church before taking up a more particular pursuit of counseling.
-He has recently finished his master’s degree in professional counseling at Amberton University.
+Blake finished his Master of Arts in Professional Counseling at Amberton University in November 2021.

 Blake believes that we all have the ability within ourselves to take that “next step” in our lives, whatever it may be, but we are often not meant to do that alone.
 He sees therapy as a place to both explore those roadblocks that might be in our lives as well as discover how to get past those.
-Since each person comes to therapy with a different story, Blake prioritizes providing counseling that is tailored to those particularities.
+Since each person comes to therapy with a different story, Blake seeks to guide clients in uncovering—and sometimes rewriting—those narratives through an existential-humanistic approach.
 Regardless of techniques, he is committed to creating a space where clients can fully be themselves and can expect that they will be listened to with compassion.